Take a break from the Tuscan capital in the gateway to the Cinque Terre. Learn about taking the train from Florence to La Spezia.

 Florence and La Spezia Train Stations

-Pisa Centrale station is also the city's primary station, located 1.4 miles (2.3 km) from the main attractions of the leaning tower and cathedral.
-There is a luggage storage office at the station if you need to stash your bags while you make a quick trip to see the tower.
+Pisa Centrale station is also the city's primary station, located 1.4 miles (2.3 km) from the main attractions, including the leaning tower and cathedral.
+There is a luggage storage office at the station if you need to store your bags while you make a quick trip to see the tower.
 Take the number 1 bus from the station to get to the Campo dei Miracoli.

 See below for details on traveling from Florence to La Spezia Centrale by train.